-SU2C-Lustgarten Foundation Dream Team: Transforming Pancreatic Cancer to a Treatable Disease
+SU2C-Lustgarten Foundation Pancreatic Cancer Dream Team: Transforming Pancreatic Cancer to a Treatable Disease

 Leader: Elizabeth M. Jaffee, MD, Sidney Kimmel Comprehensive Cancer Center at Johns HopkinsCo-leader: Robert H. Vonderheide, MD, DPhil, Abramson Cancer Center, University of PennsylvaniaGrant Term: July 2014 – June 2017 Total Funding: $8 million

-SU2C-Dutch Cancer Society Dream Team: Tumor Organoids: A New Pre-Clinical Model for Drug Sensitivity Analysis
+SU2C-Dutch Cancer Society Tumor Organoids Dream Team: Tumor Organoids: A New Pre-Clinical Model for Drug Sensitivity Analysis

 Leader: Hans Clevers, MD, PhD, Hubrecht Institute [Current institution: The Netherlands Cancer Institute] Co-leader: Johannes L. Bos, PhD, University Medical Center (UMC) Utrecht Grant Term: April 2014 – March 2018 Total Funding: €6 million

-SU2C-St Baldrick’s Dream Team: Immunogenomics to Create New Therapies for High-¬Risk Childhood Cancers
+St. Baldrick's Foundation-SU2C Pediatric Cancer Dream Team: Immunogenomics to Create New Therapies for High-Risk Childhood Cancers

 Leaders: James P. Allison, PhD, The University of Texas MD Anderson Cancer Center ; and Antoni Ribas, MD, PhD, University of California, Los Angeles (UCLA) Co-leaders: Drew M. Pardoll, MD, PhD, Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins; and Cassian Yee, MD, The University of Texas MD Anderson Cancer Center Grant Term: March 2013 – February 2016 Total Funding: $11 million

-SU2C-Prostate Cancer Foundation Dream Team: Targeting Adaptive Pathways in Metastatic Treatment-resistant Prostate Cancer
+SU2C-Prostate Cancer Foundation Prostate Cancer Dream Team: Targeting Adaptive Pathways in Metastatic Treatment-Resistant Prostate Cancer

 Leader: Eric J. Small, MD, University of California, San Francisco Co-leader: Owen N. Witte, MD, University of California, Los Angeles Grant Term: January 2013 – December 2015 Total Funding: $10 million

-SU2C-Prostate Cancer Foundation Dream Team: Precision Therapy of Advanced Prostate Cancer
+SU2C-Prostate Cancer Foundation Prostate Dream Team: Precision Therapy of Advanced Prostate Cancer

 Leader: Arul M. Chinnaiyan, MD, PhD, University of Michigan Co-leader: Charles L. Sawyers, MD, Memorial Sloan¬ Kettering Cancer Center Grant Term: August 2012 – July 2016 Total Funding: $10 million

-SU2C-Melanoma Research Alliance Dream Team: Personalized Medicine for Patients With BRAF Wild-Type (BRAFwt) Cancer
+SU2C-Melanoma Research Alliance Melanoma Dream Team: Personalized Medicine for Patients With BRAF Wild-Type (BRAFwt) Cancer

 Leader: Jeffrey M. Trent, PhD, FACMG, The Translational Genomics Research Institute (TGen) Co-leader: Patricia M. LoRusso, DO, Yale Cancer Center [Previously: Karmanos Cancer Institute and Wayne State University School of Medicine]Grant Term: April 2012 – December 2015 Total Funding: $6 million

-SU2C Epigenetic Dream Team: Bringing Epigenetic Therapy to the Forefront of Cancer Management
+SU2C Epigenetics Dream Team: Bringing Epigenetic Therapy to the Forefront of Cancer Management